Bushveld sengi

-The bushveld elephant shrew or bushveld sengi (Elephantulus intufi) is a species of elephant shrew in the family Macroscelididae.
+The bushveld sengi or bushveld elephant shrew (Elephantulus intufi) is a species of small mammal belonging to the sengi family (Macroscelididae).
 It is found in Angola, Botswana, Namibia, and South Africa.
 Its natural habitats are subtropical or tropical dry shrubland and hot deserts.

 Behavior

-The bushveld elephant shrew live in monogamous pairs within their own territory away from other pairs which can be attributed as a result of male mate guarding.
-Even though they live as monogamous pairs, the bushveld elephant shrew experience weak pair bonds.
+The bushveld sengi live in monogamous pairs within their own territory away from other pairs which can be attributed as a result of male mate guarding.
+Even though they live as monogamous pairs, the bushveld sengi experience weak pair bonds.

 According to the journal "Social Structure of the Bushveld Sengi (Elephantulus Intufi) in Namibia and the Evolution of Monogamy in the Macroscelidea" written by G. B. Rathburn and C.D.
-Rathburn, the behavioral ecology of elephant shrews is best understood in the context of their evolutionary history.
+Rathburn, the behavioral ecology of sengis is best understood in the context of their evolutionary history.
 There is strong evidence that their phylogeny is due to Macroscelidea which is part of a monophyletic African clade of mammals that represents one of four early eutherian radiations.